sourcepad/ruby-style-guide/README.md

 complementary
 [Ruby on Rails 3 & 4 Style Guide](https://github.com/bbatsov/rails-style-guide).

+# Introduction

+The purpose of this document is to prevent us from wasting time arguing about things that don't matter.
+If there are any portions of the codebase that don't follow these rules, feel free to fix them.

 # The Ruby Style Guide

 This Ruby style guide recommends best practices so that real-world Ruby